Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - Must be in .jpg format
 - Must be named loading.jpg.
 The name is case sensitive!
-- Must be 480 pixels in width and 320 pixels in Height.
+- Must be 480 pixels in width and 320 pixels in height.
 - Must be of 24 bit depth

 If you'd like to remove the splash screen all together, just rename the loading.jpg file to something else or simply delete it.